sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 ### Step 2: Format the Data

-As is often the case, the structure containing our data isn't in the exact format that the flotr2 library requires.
-We need to restructure the original data just a bit, and here's the JavaScript code to do that.
+As is often the case, we’ll need to restructure the original data a bit so that it matches the format flotr2 requires.
+The JavaScript code for that is shown next.
 We start with an empty `data` array and step through the source data.
 For each element in the source `health_data`, we extract the data point for our chart and push that data point into the `data` array.

 ``` {.javascript .numberLines}
 var data = [];